GoogleChrome/web.dev/src/site/content/en/payments/registering-a-web-based-payment-app/index.md

 ## Next steps

-You learned how to register a service worker, set payment instruments for a web-based payment app.
 The next step is to learn how the service worker can orchestrate a payment transaction at runtime.

 * [Orchestrating payment transactions with a service worker](/orchestrating-payment-transactions)